KodiStudios/midi-cpp-example/docs/index.md

 ## Introduction

-This project is a Demo of how to use Midi C++ Windows Apis to play Sound Notes.
+This project is a Demo of how to use Midi C++ Windows Apis to play Sample Sound Notes and Select Instruments.

 Source Code:
 [MidiCppConsole.cpp](https://github.com/KodiStudios/midi-cpp-console/blob/main/MidiCppConsole/MidiCppConsole.cpp)